Dany511/P1_Housing_Price_Pred/README.md

 # Reading the data:
 I imported the raw data which is in csv format from local database using pandas library.

+# Handling the missing values:
+Used info() function to find the missing values.And all the missing values are taken care by replacing the missing values with the mean of their respective column using SimpleImputer() function.

+# Encoding of categorical values:
+To know the data type of columns , we use dtypes function to get the columns with object data type and encoded them using get_dummies function from Pandas library.

+# Standardisation of data:
+I have to standardize the data because the features of data have different range of values.
+I standardized the data using StandardScaler from Sklearn.

+# Splitting of data:
+I have split  80% of the total data into training dataset and 20% of the total data into test dataset.

+# Model Training and Model Testing:
+The training data is fed to LinearRegression by using fit() function, after training the model i used test data to predict the values of housing price using predict() function.

+# Model Evaluation:
+For evaluating the model i have calculated Mean_Squared_Error and R-Squared value.

+•MSE=69710.078

+•R2=0.65